Stonesjtu/go-docker/docker-files/dev/README.md

     docker_url: 'tcp://god-swarm:2375'

-Dockerfile is this directory is to build upon develop branch (with tag *dev*).
-Dockerfile in root directory is based on master branch for stable release.

 Mesos python library installed in container is v0.22.
 For different mesos version, you need to update mesos and mesos.interface python libs in container.